ArianRai/Documentation/DevOps/Terraform/Terraform.md

 }
 ```

-If you don't specify a default value, you can define them in a `terraform.tfvars` file, or in the `plan` step using the `-var "name=value"` flag
+If you don't specify a default value, you can define it in a `terraform.tfvars` file, or in the `plan` step using the `-var "name=value"` flag

 ```javascript
 location = 'eastus'